rob-blackbourn/JetBlack.Http/Examples/CompressionMiddlewareExample/README.md

-# Example Using Fluent Config
+# Example Using Compression Middleware

-This example demonstrates how to configure the server using fluent configuration.
+This example demonstrates how to use the compression middleware.